DevMarcoStundner/CAN_MCSD_Project/README.md

 `OS_MAX_TIMERS`), but has a fairly low accuracy (+- 1ms) as it uses the sytick timer.

-# Utility functions
-## ADC/DAC performace
-The ADC and DAC work within +- 3 LSB from 800 to 4000 counts, below 800 the DAC saturates and does not reach zero.

 # Serial Console
 ## Format specification
 ## Implemented commands
 - h -> returns help
-- a -> adds arg 1 and 2 as integers
-- m -> set dac to arg 1 value, return adc measurement
-- b -> return button short presses.
-Value is reset via a longpress

 ## Implementation notes
 For both RX and TX, DMA instance 1 will be used.